A Year-Round Activity

 If you are still having a tough time wrapping your head around how one begins ski jumping, take a moment to check out this video from USA Ski Jumping.

 Introduction to Ski Jumping

 Skiers who can easily ski down Hill #2, usually ages five and older, are welcome to try ski jumping.
-Blackhawk offers an Introduction to Ski Jumping class on Tuesday evenings and Saturday mornings.
+Blackhawk offers an Introduction to Ski Jumping class on Tuesday evenings, Saturday mornings, and new this year, one on Sunday afternoons.
+The Sunday afternoon class will be held right before the Nordic Kids program.
+Our hope is to introduce kids to Nordic Combined, a sport in which athletes compete in ski jumping and cross-country skiing.
 Beginning ski jumpers will learn the basics of ski jumping.
 When they feel comfortable, they can jump the smallest jump with their alpine skis.
 Helmets are required.
 New jumpers have a chance to participate in Blackhawk’s home tournament in January.
 As the young jumpers progress, they can choose to join the Blackhawk Ski Jumping Team.

 Blackhawk Ski Jumping Team